MusannaGalib/AtomProNet/README.md

 ### Installation
 1. **Download the Package:**
-   - Download the zip file containing the VASP_Neural_Network_dataset_converter package.
+   - Download the zip file containing the AtomProNet package.
    - Extract the zip file to a directory of your choice.

 2. **Install the Package:**